Dotdashcom/justified-columns/README.md

 # justified-columns
-Adds vertical justification to elements using the [CSS column layout](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Columns/Using_multi-column_layouts) to achieve a [Pinterest-style "Masonry" effect](https://css-tricks.com/seamless-responsive-photo-grid/).
+Adds vertical justification to grids that are using the [CSS column layout](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Columns/Using_multi-column_layouts) to achieve a [Pinterest-style "Masonry" effect](https://css-tricks.com/seamless-responsive-photo-grid/).

-Elements within each grid item are vertically stretched in proportion to their height; additional width is then trimmed by overflow
+Elements within each grid item are vertically stretched in proportion to their height; if the stretched element is an image, it will then be stretched horizontally to match the original proportions.
+The image's overflow will be automatically trimmed by the image's immediate parent.

 Does not require jQuery or any other external library; runs in all modern browsers (IE9+).